mozilla/messaging-system-personalization-experiment-1-addon/docs/TESTPLAN.md

   - `personalized: true`
   - `personalizedModelVersion: "X"` where X is any string (can be `"-1"` during testing/development)

+**Treatment force syncs `cfr-models` Remote Settings bucket contents periodically using a testing override**

+- Add if not exists and set the `extensions.messaging-system-personalization-experiment-1.test.periodicPollingPeriodInMinutesOverride` preference to `0.1` (`Services.prefs.setStringPref("extensions.messaging-system-personalization-experiment-1.test.periodicPollingPeriodInMinutesOverride", "0.1")`)
+- Install the `treatment` add-on as per above
+- Verify that the study runs
+- Wait about 10 seconds for the first sync to be triggered
+- Verify that new updates are triggered about every 6 seconds

+**Treatment force syncs `cfr-models` Remote Settings bucket contents periodically**

+- Clear/remove the `extensions.messaging-system-personalization-experiment-1.test.periodicPollingPeriodInMinutesOverride` preference if exists (`Services.prefs.clearUserPref("extensions.messaging-system-personalization-experiment-1.test.periodicPollingPeriodInMinutesOverride")`)
+- Install the `treatment` add-on as per above
+- Verify that the study runs
+- Wait about 10 seconds for the first sync to be triggered
+- Verify that new updates are triggered every 60 minutes

 **Treatment updates scores to zero using a testing override**

+- Add if not exists and set the `extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride` preference to `fixed_value_0` (`Services.prefs.setStringPref("extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride", "fixed_value_0")`)
 - Install the `treatment` add-on as per above
 - Verify that the study runs
-- Add if not exists and set the `extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride` preference to `fixed_value_0` (`Services.prefs.setStringPref("extensions.messaging-system-personalization-experiment-1.test.scoringBehaviorOverride", "fixed_value_0")`)
-- Visit the Remote Settings Devtools page
-- Next to the `cfr-models` entry, click `Force Sync`
-- Wait a few seconds
+- Wait about 10 seconds for the first sync to be triggered
 - Verify that the `browser.messaging-system.personalized-cfr.score-threshold` preference is set to integer `5000`
 - Verify that the `browser.messaging-system.personalized-cfr.scores` preference is set to `{"PERSONALIZED_CFR_MESSAGE":0}`
 - Verify that the `browser.newtabpage.activity-stream.asrouter.providers.cfr` preference has the following attributes: